 The potential threats posed by low stock levels

->

-> The obvious threat is that, if stocks are low, you will lose sales to a competitor who has the necessary inventory.
-Amazon won’t award you the Buy Box if your stock is low and insufficient to meet demands.
+The obvious threat is that, if stocks are low, you will lose sales to a competitor who has the necessary inventory.
+Amazon will prevent you from winning the Buy Box if your stock is low and insufficient to meet demands.
 If a sale is cancelled due to low stock levels, this will affect your account in two ways; firstly it will impact your Pre-Fulfillment Cancellation Rate and secondly, your customer will be likely to leave negative feedback on your store.
 You don’t need an excessive amount of stock to meet this metric, but be aware of your buyers’ shopping trends, and manage the inventory of your most popular products to meet their demands.

->

-> 3. Contact Response Time
+3. Contact Response Time

 Sellers must respond to customer queries within 24 hours as per Amazon Service Level Agreement (SLA).
 Sellers will be penalized for late responses and for not responding to customer queries.
 The minimum target for Amazon sellers is to send 90 percent of their responses within 24 hours, including on weekends and national holidays.
 Amazon calculates average response times over 7 days, 30 days and 90 days and compares your response speed to your competitors.